 - 7. Timeline for activity: Application 2022 or 2023. - a.
 Actual or projected start date of activity: Planning underway for several years.
-Permitting on a phase one began in 2022. b.
+Permitting on a phase one began in 2022 and is expected to conclude by early 2024. b.
 Projected end date of activity: TBD.
 The proposed initiative is to replace all 1016 existing public housing units on a one-for-one basis, and to add additional market, retail and open space uses to the site.
 In all, over 3000 new units are planned but the plans are preliminary and still need to undergo significant public review.